zydou/arti/doc/dev/notes/rpc-cookie-sketch.md

 The client's method in step 3 is sent as a client's followup `auth:cookie_continue` message, in a field called `client_mac`.

-All binary strings are encoded in hexadecimal before sending in JSON.
+All binary values are encoded as hexadecimal strings before sending in JSON.

 ## Amendment to connect strings

-When cookie authentication is in use, we must also specify `addr_canonical` in the `cookie` object in the connect string.
+When cookie authentication is in use, we may also specify `addr_canonical` in the `cookie` object in the connect string.

 This is an optional field.